MadMatcher/MadLib/docs/installation-guides/install-cloud-based-cluster.md

+**This guide can be used if you are using Spark on a cluster of machines.**
 ## How to Install MadLib on a Cluster of Machines

 Here we provide instructions for installing MadLib on a cluster of machines on the cloud, specifically on Amazon Web Services (AWS).
 You can adapt this guide to install MadLib on a cluster of local machines.
 We have tested these installation instructions only with Ubuntu 22.04, Java Temurin JDK 17, Python 3.12, and Spark 3.5.6.